solana-labs/solana/book/src/proposals/handle-duplicate-block.md

 3. `DUPLICATE_THRESHOLD`: The minimum percentage of stake that needs to vote on a fork with version `X` of a duplicate slot, in order for that fork to become votable.

 ## Protocol
-1. When WindowStage detects a duplicate slot proof `P`, it checks the new `gossip_root` to see if `<= 33%` of the nodes have rooted a slot `S >= P`.
+1. When WindowStage detects a duplicate slot proof `P`, it checks the new `gossip_root` to see if `<= 1/3` of the nodes have rooted a slot `S >= P`.
 If so, it pushes a proof to `gossip_duplicate_slots` to gossip.
 WindowStage then signals ReplayStage about this duplicate slot `S`.
 These proofs can be purged from gossip once the validator sees > 2/3 of people gossiping roots `R > S`.

 2. When ReplayStage receives the signal for a duplicate slot `S` from `1)` above, the validator monitors gossip and replay waiting for`>= DUPLICATE_THRESHOLD` votes for the same hash which implies the same version of the slot.
 If this conditon is met for some version with hash `H` of slot `S`, this is then known as the `duplicate_confirmed` version of the slot.

-Before a duplciate slot `S` is `duplicate_confirmed`, it's first excluded rom the vote candidate set in the fork choice rules.
+Before a duplicate slot `S` is `duplicate_confirmed`, it's first excluded from the vote candidate set in the fork choice rules.
 In addition, ReplayStage also resets PoH to the *latest* ancestor of the *earliest* `non-duplicate/confirmed_duplicate_slot`, so that block generation can start happening on the earliest known *safe* block.

 Some notes about the `DUPLICATE_THRESHOLD`.
 In the cases below, assume `DUPLICATE_THRESHOLD = 52`: